SpooktoberFest/Dattatypes/DevNotes.md

 # To do:

 Now:
-- Make approximation operator
+- Make tests for enum_flags
-- Make powers and roots
+- Make tests for iternal_ptr
-- Make sine and cosine
+- Make tests for unlock_map
-- Account for division by 0
+- Make trigonometric functions for Prec
-- Figure out what _den should be
-- Figure out how to deal with max and min values for _num

 ----

 Soon:
-- Double & triple check Unit
-- Test with std::complex
+- Test Prec with std::complex

 ----

 Later:
-- Test with eigen::quaternion
+- Test Prec with eigen::quaternion

 # Memo: